Inventory

 Advanced Shipping Notice (ASN 856) for Apparel Wholesale: Compliance, Format, and Common Errors

-The advanced shipping notice is one of those wholesale-compliance documents that operations teams either solve cleanly or fight forever.
-Major US retailers require ASNs (sent as EDI 856) from every vendor before every shipment.
+This is the texture of ASN compliance in apparel wholesale.
+Major US retailers require an ASN (sent as EDI 856) from every vendor before every shipment.
 The ASN tells the retailer’s receiving system what to expect, in which cartons, with which SSCC labels, against which PO.
 When the ASN matches the physical shipment, receiving is fast and automated.
-When it does not, chargebacks accumulate at $250 to $5,000 per error and the brand becomes the vendor that retailers complain about.
+When it does not, chargebacks accumulate at $250 to $5,000 per error and the brand becomes the vendor that retailers complain about in their quarterly compliance review.

-This guide explains what an ASN is, how the EDI 856 structure works, what the five most common errors are, why they produce chargebacks, and how apparel brands fix the workflow rather than working around it.
+This guide explains what an ASN is, how the EDI 856 structure works, the five most common errors, why they produce chargebacks, and how apparel brands fix the workflow rather than working around it.

 Retailers built their receiving operations around ASNs because the alternative is manual.
 Without an ASN, a receiving clerk has to open every carton, read the contents, look up the PO, count units, and key everything into the warehouse system.
-With an ASN, the clerk scans the SSCC label on the carton, the system already knows what is inside from the ASN, and the entire receipt processes in seconds.
+With an ASN, the clerk scans the SSCC label on the carton, the system already knows what is inside, and the entire receipt processes in seconds.

-What is the difference between ASN and EDI 856?
+What is the difference between an ASN and EDI 856?

 The two terms are often used interchangeably, but they refer to slightly different things.

 ASN is the business document.
 The advanced shipping notice as a concept exists regardless of how it is transmitted.
-A small brand could theoretically send an ASN by email or fax (no major retailer accepts this).
+A small brand could theoretically send an ASN by email or fax, though no major retailer accepts this.

 EDI 856 is the specific X12 transaction set that carries the ASN over the EDI network.
 Major US retailers require EDI 856.
 The format is standardized but each retailer publishes its own implementation guide specifying which segments, fields, and qualifier codes are required.

 In practice, when an apparel brand says “we send ASNs to Nordstrom,” they mean “we send EDI 856 messages to Nordstrom’s EDI inbox.”
-The format is fixed; the retailer-specific implementation guide is where the configuration variance lives.
+The X12 format is fixed; the retailer-specific implementation guide is where the configuration variance lives, and where most brands get caught.

 What goes into an apparel ASN?

-An apparel ASN is structured into four levels that nest hierarchically.
+An apparel ASN is structured into four levels that nest hierarchically inside the EDI 856 hierarchical loop (HL segment).

 Header level (HL01 in EDI 856)